DIRECTLab/carla-energy-consumption/docs/carla_setup_UE5.md

 ### Charging pad outlines are appearing partially in the ground
 * Must be some issue with the z-axis that is being calculated for the csv file.
-* `charger_options.py` is supposedly the file that handles generation for the csv files that place the chargers in the map.
-However it is missing.

 #### Recreating the Town10_intersection_chargers.csv based on the new map 10
 * front_left = "(41.04231262207031,53.58794403076172,1.7484555314695172e-07)"